piclas-framework/piclas/docs/documentation/userguide/installation.md

     chmod +x piclas*

 for all files beginning with piclas (add the other files to the list if required) before they can be used.
+If problems occur when executing the AppImage, check the [troubleshooting]( https://docs.appimage.org/user-guide/troubleshooting/index.html) section for possible fixes.

 ## Prerequisites
 **PICLas** has been used on various Linux distributions in the past.
 This includes Ubuntu 16.04 LTS and 18.04 LTS, 20.04 LTS